 Yes you can.
 However, you must pay attention to safety by disconnecting the springs and raising the door, which is a problem, given the weight.
 Once done, lower it again and reconnect it accordingly.

-Why is it dangerous to work on garage door rollers?
+Why is it dangerous to replace garage door rollers?